Taiyelolu1/LA-Crime-Analysis/README.md

 * **Top Crime Type**: This shows the top crime types based on the number of records.
 * **Previous Year Crimes**: This counts the total number of crimes for each of the previous years.
 This is to be used in calculating the YoY % Crime Change.
 * **YoY % Crime Change**: This visualizes the percentage change in crime rate from one year to another.

+Click here (Link to the file) to view the DAX functions used to create the measures, calculated columns, and table.